Long-Term Finance And BNDES Tapering In Brazil

 In 2008, the government created a company (Estruturadora Brasileira de Projetos, EBP) to develop projects in infrastructure and social sectors for concessions and public-private partnerships (PPPs), in which BNDES is a shareholder along with other financial institutions.
 Ideally, a project depository should be made available for infrastructure and social sectors, to be possibly implemented through concessions or PPPs.
 A better synergy between private and public sectors, including with the leadership of BNDES, on design additionality would help to develop capital markets and lift investments.

 Third, BNDES can further contribute to the evaluation of development impact of projects, especially for concessions and PPPs.
-Such evaluation additionality could inform policymakers and market participants in terms of prioritization, and private-sector awareness to the prospective investment pipeline.
-This advantage would be especially important for complex projects, where intricate engineering planning is required.
-Another benefit from such a contribution would be to increase accountability and transparency on BNDES' activities, reducing chances of political interference and encouraging a best-value-for-money approach.
+Such evaluation additionality could inform policymakers and market participants in terms of prioritization and private sector awareness to the prospective investment pipeline.
+This advantage would be especially important for complex projects where intricate engineering planning is required.
+Another benefit from such a contribution would be to increase accountability and transparency on BNDES's activities, reducing chances of political interference, and encouraging a best-value-for-money approach.

 Fourth, BNDES has a value in providing a demonstration additionality.
 BNDES could help develop innovative solutions that could later be turned into plain vanilla operations.
-Projects at frontier areas may benefit most from a BNDES participation, as its breadth for running due-diligences is higher than any usual investor.
+Projects at frontier areas may benefit most from a BNDES participation, as its breadth for running due diligences is higher than any usual investor.

 Finally, BNDES may further work on risk-mitigation initiatives, or risk-sharing, aiming to improve the private sector risk-return tradeoff for certain priority investments.
 Financial mitigations could rely on guarantee funds or mezzanine instruments, depending on the specificities of sectors or projects.
 In any case, there is a role to be fulfilled by crowding in private investors that are intrinsically more risk averse.
 Those investors may be constrained by their mandates, such as being able to invest only in investment grade bonds.
 In such situations, the only way to access these saving pools would be to provide some guarantee, which may allow at least to raise additional financing by segregating the bulk of risks to other more sophisticated risk-prone investors.

 For example, as we noted, the asset management industry is dominated by government bonds, which reflects up to a certain point a low risk appetite by savers.
 By mitigating or transferring a share of the risks, a wider pool of investors could be tapped for infrastructure or project bonds, including those less risk-averse investors.
 This does not mean that other risk takers would not keep demanding high-risk and high-return opportunities.
-It is worth remembering that the infrastructure business usually has a high recovery value during its brownfield phase, which could still attract many moderate-risk savers without much additional mitigation mechanisms.
+It is worth remembering that the infrastructure business usually has a high recovery value during its brownfield phase, which could still attract many moderate risk savers without much additional mitigation mechanisms.

 In a nutshell, lack of positive evidence from the BNDES bloated balance sheet suggests that a more focused approach is desirable, such as lending where long-term credit constraints are binding and positive spillovers are evident.
 Attenuating long-term credit constraints also calls for crowding-in the private sector.
 Ensuring positive spillovers would come from a deeper assessment of development impact to pick high-impact projects.
 Moreover, that would be a way to justify subsidies, even if they are - and will keep - falling.
 Fiscal adjustment will impose a tapering of the BNDES balance sheet and therefore creates an opportunity to maximize its value added for money.